What Tax-Aide Can and Cannot Do - Scope

 - Also out-of-scope are certain high-income tax returns:

-- MAGI is defined here as the total of Medicare wages (box 5 of Form W-2s), plus unreported tips (Form 4137, line 6), plus independent contractor income that the taxpayer thinks should have been treated as wages (from Form 8919, which is out-of-scope).
+- MAGI is defined here as the total of Medicare wages (box 5 of Form W-2s), plus unreported tips (Form 4137 line 6), plus independent contractor income that the taxpayer thinks should have been treated as wages (Form 8919, which is out-of-scope).

-- 3. If the taxpayer has any (net) business income [Schedule 1 Line 3] and adjusted gross income (AGI) less the standard or itemized deductions exceeds $191,950 ($383,900 for MFJ) for 2024, the return is out-of-scope due to complexity of calculating the 20% Qualified Business Income (“QBI”) deduction.
+- 3. If the taxpayer has any (net) business income [Schedule 1 Line 3] and 2025 adjusted gross income (AGI) less the standard or itemized deduction exceeds $197,300 ($394,600 for MFJ), the return is out-of-scope due to complexity of calculating the 20% Qualified Business Income (“QBI”) deduction.

-- There are further nuances that make high-income returns out-of-scope: see https://ta-nttc.tiny.us/Scope-Manual page iv
+- Further nuances can make high-income returns out-of-scope: see https://ta-nttc.tiny.us/Scope-Manual page 6.

-- When something is out-of-scope, there are two possible ways of dealing with it:
+- When something is out-of-scope, there are two possibilities:

-- If it involves something that must be reported on a tax return, tell the taxpayer we can’t prepare the return.
+- If it’s something that must be reported on a tax return, tell the taxpayer we can’t prepare the return.

 - For example, income from more than 14 days’ building/room rental must be reported, even if the taxpayer has a loss [the tax return is required to document the claimed loss], but is out-of-scope.